imgly-labs/retry/README.md

+# Img.ly fork notes

+Just updated the node version used to execute the action.
+M1 macs aren't compatible with Node 12, so it's changed to Node 16

 # retry

 Retries an Action step on failure or timeout.
 This is currently intended to replace the `run` step for moody commands.